Tony FurtadoTony Furtado (born in Pleasanton, California, on 18 October 1967) is an American singer-songwriter, banjoist, and guitarist.

 He went on to record 6 albums for the prestigious indie label, collaborating with the likes of Alison Krauss, Jerry Douglas, Mike Marshall, and Kelly Joe Phelps among others.

 In the late 90s, with the inclusion of slide guitar and songwriting to his arsenal, Furtado began fronting his own band and touring heavily throughout the U.S.

 This shift was inspired and influenced by the paths taken by musical heroes such as Ry Cooder, David Lindley, and Taj Mahal.

 He has gone on to record and produce albums for Dualtone, What Are Records, and Funzalo Records.
-Tonys newest album, "The Bell" is set for release May 2015. www.tonyfurtado.com Read more on Last.fm.
+Furtado's album, "The Bell" was released in 2015. www.tonyfurtado.com Read more on Last.fm.